baotramduong/Portfolio_Project_NLP_Show_US_The_Data/README.md

 This competition challenges data scientists to show how publicly funded data are used to serve science and society.
 Evidence through data is critical if government is to address the many threats facing society, including; pandemics, climate change, Alzheimer’s disease, child hunger, increasing food production, maintaining biodiversity, and addressing many other challenges.
 Yet much of the information about data necessary to inform evidence and science is locked inside publications.

+Now is the time for data scientists to help restore trust in data and evidence.
+In the United States, federal agencies are now mandated to show how their data are being used.
+The new Foundations of Evidence-based Policymaking Act requires agencies to modernize their data management.
+New Presidential Executive Orders are pushing government agencies to make evidence-based decisions based on the best available data and science.
+And the government is working to respond in an open and transparent way.

+This competition will build just such an open and transparent approach.
+The results will show how public data are being used in science and help the government make wiser, more transparent public investments.
+It will help move researchers and governments from using ad-hoc methods to automated ways of finding out what datasets are being used to solve problems, what measures are being generated, and which researchers are the experts.
+Previous competitions have shown that it is possible to develop algorithms to automate the search and discovery of references to data.
+Now, Coleridge Initiative want the Kaggle community to develop the best approaches to identify critical datasets used in scientific publications.

 # Business Statement

              - 1. Can natural language processing find the hidden-in-plain-sight data citations?